 These buses are run by First Kernow, the local operation of the First Bus company..
 From April 2020 to 31 May 2020 bus services were very limited due to Covid-19, with just four buses a day to Porthcurno.
 You can always check for latest service status at firstgroup.com/cornwall/current-bus-service., but that covers only buses provided by that company.
-The local Community Bus now runs an independent service several times a day from Land's End to Sennen, St Just and Pendeen, but not to Porthcurno, Treen, St Buryan or St Levan, but that has now been taken over by Transport for Cornwall.
+The local Community Bus was running an independent service several times a day from Land's End to Sennen, St Just and Pendeen, but not to Porthcurno, Treen, St Buryan or St Levan, but that has now been taken over by Transport for Cornwall.
 Western Greyhound no longer operate buses in this area from November 2013, so buses 501 and 504 to Porthcurno no longer exist.

 The entirely open-top 300 bus used to run in a popular big circle around Penwith, covering St Ives, Penzance, St Just, Land's End, and Porthcurno.
-It still effectively runs in a circle but changes its name at different points on the route and is called the Lands End Coaster.
+It still effectively runs in a circle but changes its number at different points on the route and is called the Lands End Coaster.
 These services have been victims of cuts and confusion at Cornwall Council and First Bus, as have the evening buses which previously served the Minack Theatre.
 Meanwhile UK billionaires have doubled their wealth, and the UK government are further dismantling society, promoting global warming and hunger, and punishing everyone who is not rich.
 So catch these buses while you still can.